vahic/dotfiles/README.md

 - Audit Oh My ZSH to see if it is still usefull and consider replacements ([Zephyr](https://github.com/mattmc3/zephyr) ?) or [nothing](https://www.youtube.com/watch?v=bTLYiNvRIVI)
 - Try [Starsip prompt](https://github.com/starship/starship) to replace Powerlevel10k
+- If the requirements become more complex (mutliple distros, etc), take a look at [chezmoi](https://www.chezmoi.io/)